 Study for and take the board certification exam.

 Comparing Similar Jobs

-Veterinary radiologists have skills that translate to other professions with veterinary medicine as well as other fields in medicine.
-Some of those professions, along with median annual salaries, include:
+Veterinary radiologists have skills that translate to other professions within veterinary medicine as well as other fields in medicine.
+Some of those professions, along with their median annual salaries, are:

 - Veterinarian Technologist and Technician: $33,400